nicolascagna96/Fit-Zone/README.md

 ## HTML

-## Python
+## Python Validator - Flake8
-I used "python3-m flake8" to check for problems in the terminal.
-Some lines that were reccomanded to be shortened, I have left longer for readability purpose.
+The website pep8online.com is currently down so flake8 was used.
+This can be done by typing "python3 -m flake8" command in the terminal.
+Migration and settings errors remain as advised by code institute.
+Click here to see the result:

-## CSS
+## CSS Validator

 ![picture alt](/static/image/css.PNG "fit-zone")

+## JS Validator
+Javascript was run through the JSHint validator.